edtovell/blog/content/jaws.md

 Somebody help!
 This boy has been shark attacked!
 </div>

-<p>THE BRODIES EXCHANGE FEARFUL LOOKS THEN RUN TOWARDS THE SCREAMS</p>
+THE BRODIES EXCHANGE FEARFUL LOOKS THEN RUN TOWARDS THE SCREAMS

 <div style='margin-left:40%;'>BRODY</div>
 <div style='margin-left:20%;margin-right:20%;margin-bottom:10px'>
 Let me through!
 Chief of police!
 Let me see the boy!
 Oh fuck that better not be my kid!